devhollister/election_analysis/README.md

 ### Code Breakdown:

 The code used to provide this data was written in the Python coding language edited using Visual Studio Code.
+As seen below, the script first loads the .csv file election_results, writes the output to a .txt file and defines the variables used later in the script.
+Then, the script reads the .csv file, skipping the header row.

+`# Add our dependencies.
+import csv
+import os

+# Assign a variable to load a file from a path.
+file_to_load = os.path.join("Resources", "election_results.csv")
+# Assign a variable to save the file to a path.
+file_to_save = os.path.join("analysis", "election_results.txt")

+# Initialize a total vote counter.
+total_votes = 0

+# Candidate Options and candidate votes.
+candidate_options = []
+candidate_votes = {}

+# 1: Create a county list and county votes dictionary.
+county_options = []
+county_votes = {}

+# Track the winning candidate, vote count and percentage
+winning_candidate = ""
+winning_count = 0
+winning_percentage = 0

+# 2: Track the largest county and county voter turnout.
+county_with_largest_turnout = ""
+largest_county_turnout = 0
+largest_vote_percentage_by_county = 0

+# Read the csv and convert it into a list of dictionaries
+with open(file_to_load) as election_data:
+    reader = csv.reader(election_data)
+# Read the header
+    header = next(reader)
+`
-After all variables were defined, the first thing the script does is create for loop that loops throigh all rows of data in the original CSV data sheet.
+After all variables were defined, the first thing the script does is create for loop that loops through all rows of data in the original .csv data sheet.
 A counter was then defined that determines the total number of votes.
 Next, the candidate names were retrieved using their index in the worksheet and a decision statement was used to build a list of the candidates voted for.
 Every time a candidate's name appeared, a vote was added in a dictionary that contains the candidates name and corresponding votes.
 This process was then repeated to build a dictionary of counties and their corresponding votes.

     # For each row in the CSV file.
     for row in reader: